librarieswithoutborders/aprendi/README.md

     $ cd aprendi
     $ npm install

-You will also need to request an environment file from the project administrators
+You will also need to request an environment file from the project administrators and have the [backend server](https://github.com/librarieswithoutborders/aprendi/) running

 ### Development: Start/Watch/Eslint